 3. Incubate at 37°C under microaerophilic conditions using

-Growth on agar takes longer than with the biphasic culture.
-Colonies show as a haze to pinpoint in size.
-More mature colonies will appear slightly larger with some spreading Once good growth is present, these organisms tend to lose viability, especially if exposed to air for lengthy periods.
+Growth on agar takes longer than in the biphasic culture.
+Colonies appear as a haze to pinpoint in size.
+More mature colonies will appear slightly larger with some spreading.
+Once good growth is present, these organisms tend to lose viability, especially if exposed to air for lengthy periods.
 Viability also decreases with repeated subculturing.
 The cells do not Gram stain well using traditional procedures.
-To obtain the best results, use a basic fuchsin counterstain in place of the safranin.
+To obtain the best results, use a basic fuchsin counterstain in place of safranin.

 Once good growth is obtained, transfer or freeze the culture.
 Adding an equal amount of 20% sterile glycerol to pooled broth from several biphasic slants, followed by freezing in liquid nitrogen or "ultra-low temperature" freezer is recommended.

 Additional information on this culture is available on the ATCC® web site at www.atcc.org.